JohnWoods11/fishv3/README.md

 The app has very few dependencies, it uses react for rendering, react router for navigation and react bootstrap for styling.
 All the data is stored in local storage meaning the app works without a signal.
 Weather data is supplied by the open weather map API and satelite imagery from the mapquest API.
 Everthing else is HTML, Javascript and CSS.

+Find the latest stable build at https://johnwoods11.github.io/fishv3/ Best viewed in mobile view with dev tools